Porto-Vecchio: Ecology

-The heights of Ospedale (or Spedale in earlier literature) are noted for their forest of Corsican Pine.
-Between them and the coast extends a plain drained by the Stabacciu, which flows into the end of the Gulf of Porto through salt marshes, where Cork Oak and Eucalyptus grow.
-These marshes were a barrier between the Roman settlements along the Via Corsicana of the eastern plain and the Roman ports of the south.
-Some marshland was filled to make the modern city and commercial salt pans were constructed on other parts (from which the commercialized slogan "city of salt"); the rest remains.
-Crossed by Highway N198 south, it is no longer a barrier.
+The heights of l'Ospédale (u Spidali in Corsican, or Spedale in earlier literature) are noted for their forest of Corsican pines.
+Between them and the coast extends a plain drained by the Stabiacciu river, which flows into the Gulf of Porto-Vecchio through salt marshes, where cork oaks and eucalyptuses grow.
+Some marshland was used to make space for the modern city and the now inactive salt pans.

 Facilities

 Porto-Vecchio is easily accessed through Figari–Sud Corse Airport, which is 24 km away.
 It has a public high school and two community colleges, a private hospital of 107 beds, a medical school, a cork industry and extensive tourist facilities.
 The port includes moorings for 450 small craft, commercial facilities and a ferry station.
 The population expands to 50,000 in the summer, predominantly Italian.
 The beaches are well-populated, especially Palombaggia Beach 3 km to the south-east.
 In 1983 it acquired a Film Institute, which organizes an annual film festival.